Academic Phoenix Protocol™

 Discussion & Conclusion

 Interpret findings and state implications.
-Includes: summary of the study, interpretation of findings, implications for practice and theory, limitations, and recommendations for future research.
+Includes: summary of study, interpretation of findings, implications for practice and theory, limitations, and recommendations for future research.

 15–25 pages